Monitor your cluster metrics with Prometheus - Amazon EKS

 Amazon Managed Service for Prometheus resources are outside of the cluster lifecycle and need to be maintained independent of the cluster.
 When you delete your cluster, make sure to also delete any applicable scrapers to stop applicable costs.
 For more information, see Find and delete scrapers in the Amazon Managed Service for Prometheus User Guide.

-When you create a new cluster, you can turn on the option to send metrics to Prometheus.
-In the AWS Management Console, this option is in the Configure observability step of creating a new cluster.
+If you haven’t created the cluster yet, you can turn on the option to send metrics to Prometheus when first creating the cluster.
+In the Amazon EKS console, this option is in the Configure observability step of creating a new cluster.
 For more information, see Create an Amazon EKS cluster.

 Scraper alias